reagent-project/reagent-forms/README.md

 Note that you will also have to set the style of `cursor: pointer` for any elements other than buttons in order for events to work on iOS.

+The [TapEventPlugin](https://github.com/zilverline/react-tap-event-plugin) for react is another option for creating responsive events, until the functionality becomes available in React itself.

 ## License

 Copyright © 2014 Yogthos